eventql/eventql/doc/api/javascript/introduction.md

 able to run it on it on 1GB, 100GB or 100TB of data without modifying a single line

+This guide will walk you through running a simple MapReduce Job.
+We will calculate the referrer stats of a fictional web shop

+#### Create Table
+For our example, we will create a table that stores `time`, `session_id` and `url` for each page_view.

+Run this from the command line (..against your local or remote server/cluster, database)

+    $ evql -e "CREATE TABLE access_logs (time DATETIME PRIMARY KEY, session_id STRING, url STRING);"

+#### Insert Data

+    $ evql -e "INSERT INTO access_logs FROM JSON '{"time": "2016-07-23

+####
+Now, let

 An example says more than a thousand words so here is a simple script that calculates the bounce rate per page in the last 30 days from raw pageview data